trcummings/Materials-Editor-Widget/README.md

 ### In Production

 1. run `npm install`
-2. run `node mockBackend.js` — This will start up the mock backend server.
+2. run `node server.js` — This will start up the mock backend server.
 3. In a new tab, run `npm run prod` — This will build the project in production mode with Webpack.
-4. Open `index.html` in the dist/ folder, and et voilà!
+4. Open `localhost:3000` in your browser, and et voilà!

 ### In Development

 1. run `npm install` — You can skip this step if you've already installed the node modules.
-2. run `node mockBackend.js`
+2. run `node server.js`
 3. run `npm run dev` — This will start up a Webpack dev server and host the build on `localhost:8080`.

 ### Run the Test Suite